mintproject/mic/docs/model_configuration/06-step4.md

-# Step 4: Edit your model configuration files
+## Step 4: Edit your model configuration files

 [Skip background explanation](#how-to-perform-this-step)

 Models tend to be complex, and it becomes impractical to configure their parameters through the command line.
 Instead, many models define their parameters in one or multiple configuration files.

-Let us consider an example of a complex hydrological model (SWAT), which uses a folder with multiple inputs, including a configuration file.
+Let us consider an example of a complex hydrological model ([SWAT hydrology model](https://swat.tamu.edu/)), which uses a folder with multiple inputs, including a configuration file.
 We would like to expose 2 parameters from this file, related to the start year of the simulation and the number of years to run it.
 Our `mic.yaml` file looks as follows:

 ```yaml
 inputs: